Some cards had multiple companies involved in their publication and photography, and appear in multiple sections.

 WH Hooke

 The earliest postcard I've been able to reliably date is from March 1904.
 All have divided backs, and all but one the postcards are printed using the collotype process.
-WH Hooke also appears to have sold cards using images from Frith and Valentine.
+Hooke also appears to have sold cards using images from Frith and Valentine.

 - 19041019-ParkAvenue